nataliesediva/english-for-designers/00-year-end-review/index.md

 ## 5) What’s something you accomplished this year that you are most proud of?

-Definitely my bachalor's thesis, as it's topic was something I was very passionete about and I intended to do a good job.
+My bachalor's thesis, as it's topic was something I was very passionete about and I intended to do a good job.
+But also completing a big task - brand illustrations for Impact Hub.

 ## 6) What’s one thing you learned about yourself?